Yacin1102/Knoten/README.md

 #### 1. Start the coordination server

 Generate a join token first.
 Every machine must present it to enrol.
+(Skip if you don't want a join token)

 ```bash
 sudo mkdir -p /etc/knoten